 - 1000-word project description.
 In language suited to a multi-disciplinary Advisory Panel, the description should:

-- Explain the nature and significance of the project, including its impact on larger scholarly communities
+- Explain the nature and significance of the project, including its impact on larger scholarly communities, scholarly or public.

 - CV (10 pages maximum)

-[Please compile the above items into a single pdf document and upload below]
+Please compile the application materials into a single pdf document and upload below.

-Endorsement from applicant’s Department Chair (or Dean, should applicant be a Department Chair) should be emailed directly to firstname.lastname@example.org by the deadline.
+Endorsement from the applicant’s Department Chair (or Dean, should the applicant be a Department Chair) should be emailed directly to Paula Platt, firstname.lastname@example.org, by the application deadline.

 Friday, October 29, 2021